 Like them or not, the romantic comedy genre is a powerful one and all modern rom-coms can trace their roots back to one film: When Harry Met Sally.

-This genre has also become very lucrative.
+This film genre has also become very lucrative.
 It’s the reason studios will always turn to the Rom-Com: they’re inexpensive to make, have a quick turnaround time, and always make money.

 Romantic comedies are the seventh highest-grossing film genre.
 That may seem lower down the list, but as of 2021, this genre has made over $10 billion.
 And most notably: this is based on only 625 films.
 Compare this to the drama category.
 Dramas have generated around $35 billion, but that’s based on over 5,400 movies.